 Silly me.
 I thought the hardest thing about writing a blog while working a full-time job would be finding the time to post, but I was wrong.
-My biggest issue over the past couple weeks has been somewhat different… it’s the light, or lack thereof.
-Barely mid-September, and London has already decided to provide me with dark and gloomy weather come dinnertime.
+My biggest issue over the past couple weeks has been somewhat different its the light, or lack thereof.
+Barely mid-September and London has already decided to provide me with dark and gloomy weather comes dinner time.
 Which, as any photo-snapping food blogger out there knows, makes it next to impossible to get a good photo.

 Meaning that I’m limited to weekend eats at the moment.
-Not that that’s a bad thing: weekends are when I make my regular jaunt to the farmer’s market, so on Sundays at least, my little fridge is full of the good stuff.
-Of course I don’t by all my food at the market, and in the aisles of my local supermarket, I’ve discovered something…
+Not that that’s a bad thing: weekends are when I make my regular jaunt to the farmers market, so on Sundays at least, my little fridge is full of the good stuff.
+Of course, I don’t buy all my food at the market, and in the aisles of my local supermarket, I’ve discovered something…

 I like avocados.
 I know, I’m a little late to the party on this one; many a vegetarian friend of mine loves this mild green fruit.
-But I’ve always been slightly adverse to them, probably due to their, er – distinctive texture.
+But I’ve always been slightly adverse to them, probably due to their, er distinctive texture.
 Call me crazy, but I just didn’t think something that grows on trees had any right to be that creamy!
-(I have a similar beef with kiwis: anyone else think it’s just wrong for a fruit to have hair?!)
+(I have a similar beef with Kiwis: anyone else thinks its just wrong for a fruit to have hair?!)

 But really, I don’t think authenticity matters one whit when food tastes (and looks, in the light of day) this good!